tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/Vtex.md

 Co-branded and private label cards are credit cards issued by a store or brand, sometimes in partnership with networks like AMEX, VISA, or MasterCard.
 Follow these steps to add this payment method to your VTEX store.

-1. In the left panel, select **Transactions > Payments > Settings**.
-Select the **Custom Payments** tab.
+1. Log in to the VTEX administration panel and go to **Transactions > Payments > Settings**.

+2. Select the **Custom Payments** tab.

 ![PrintScreen](/assets/VTEX/vtex15.png)

-2. The **Custom Payments** tab provides five (5) slots for configuring co-branded and private label cards.
+3. The **Custom Payments** tab provides five (5) slots for configuring co-branded and private label cards.
 In this example, we configure the Colombian card Codensa, which is a private label card.<br>Click any available box in the **Private Labels** section.

 ![PrintScreen](/assets/VTEX/vtex16.png)

-3. Enter the following card details, maintaining the exact formatting:
+4. Enter the following card details, maintaining the exact formatting:

 * **Name**: `Codensa`.
 * **Description**: `Codensa`